AI Readiness Assessment Report: The Branded Deliverable That Qualifies Leads Without Pulling You Into Every Call

 The most powerful thing about a readiness report PDF isn't what it does during the sale.
 It's what it does after.

-This is how you build a predictable top-of-funnel for audit work without relying on referrals and timing.
-The report itself becomes a marketing asset that circulates without your involvement.
+This is how a boutique firm builds a predictable top-of-funnel for audit work without relying on referrals and timing.
+The report itself becomes a marketing asset that circulates without anyone at your firm involved.

 One consultant we work with told us his readiness reports generated three inbound inquiries in a single month, all from forwards.
 Zero ad spend.
 Zero cold outreach.
 Just a good deliverable that people wanted to share.